 And in spite of being a friendly country to visitors, as an alone traveler, there are a few issues you need to pay attention to before starting your journey to Peru.

-First thing first, get a local SIM card.
+First thing first, get a local SIM card or an eSim with unlimited data.
 In an unfamiliar city, networking service is very vital.
 So having a SIM card that can call in the country is very important.

 And you will also need to access the GPS during the navigating process in the city.
 If you’re worried about safety, this is a good temporary asset to have.
 Moreover, you shouldn’t go out alone at night or be heavily drunk.